 While you shouldn’t expect a ghostwriter to share the names of books that he or she has ghostwritten in the past, they should have some available samples for you to look at.
 This is usually fiction that they have written under their own name or for themselves.
 If they do not have any samples, you may want to ask them to write a short passage in the genre or topic area that you are considering hiring them for.

 You also want to find a ghostwriter that takes their time.
 A ghostwriter who rushes through the book is going to create a much lower quality product than the one that takes their time and ensures that every paragraph is correct.
 Sometimes, entire chapters have to be rewritten halfway through the book and any ghostwriter who is been in the business for a while knows this and will take it into account.

 One of the things that you might be looking for if you are thinking about entering some writing contests and 2019 is contest that have actual cash prizes attached to them.
 There are a lot of writing contests out there that offer prizes that are not cash.
 Some of them include being published in a publication that is sponsoring the contest and others might include gift cards or discounts.
-But if you want cold hard cash as a prize, check out these writing contests.
+But if you want cold hard cash as a prize, kick up the ol’ espresso machine and check out these writing contests.